-MiSP Junior and Youth Ambassadors have completed the Paws b or .b course in their school/setting and have found the mindfulness skills and practices that they have learnt particularly helpful in their lives.
+MiSP Ambassadors have completed the dots, Paws b or .b course in their school/setting and have found the mindfulness skills and practices that they have learnt particularly helpful in their lives.
 They regularly practice mindfulness themselves, and model the qualities that regular mindfulness practice develops, such as open-minded curiosity, kindness, acceptance, and compassion.
 They build positive relationships with other people and with the world around them, providing support and encouragement to other young people in their school/setting, and to the adults too!

 We aim to show that mindfulness can benefit any young person, from any background or setting, so we welcome nominations of young people from all circumstances and experiences.